eth-brownie/brownie/docs/tests.rst

         "Accounts 2 balance is wrong"
     AssertionError: Accounts 2 balance is wrong: 5000000000000000000 != 1000000000000000000

-For available classes and methods when writing a test script, see the :ref:`api` documentation.
+For available classes and methods when writing a test script, see the :ref:`api-test` documentation.

 .. _test_settings: